jmettraux/rufus-scheduler/README.md

 It's a complete rewrite of rufus-scheduler.

-There is not EventMachine based scheduler anymore.
+There is no EventMachine-based scheduler anymore.

 ## license